Interactive Learning Paradigms, Incorporated

 Constant temperature laboratory frits and filters from Safety Emporium make your laboratory operations a breeze.

 On January 22, 2013, OSHA published an updated Appendix A (non-mandatory) to 1910.1450 to assist employers in developing an appropriate CHP.
-The non-mandatory recommendations were based on the National Research Council's (NRC) 2011 edition of "Prudent Practices in the Laboratory: Handling and Management of Chemical Hazards," and include recommendations for labeling secondary containers.
-Appendix A to 1910.1450 can be found on OSHA's website at http://www.osha.gov.
+The non-mandatory recommendations were based on the National Research Council's (NRC) now known as the National Academies of Sciences, Engineering, and Medicine 2011 edition of "Prudent Practices in the Laboratory: Handling and Management of Chemical Hazards," and include recommendations for labeling secondary containers.
+Appendix A to 1910.1450 can be found on OSHA's website at https://www.osha.gov.

 If your facility or a non-laboratory portion of your facility is not covered by the Laboratory standard, the HCS 2012 paragraph 1910.1200(f)(6), Workplace labeling, provides employers with flexibility when labeling hazardous chemicals in the workplace.
 Employers can provide either all of the required information that is on the label from the chemical manufacturer or the product identifier and words, pictures, symbols or a combination thereof, which in combination with other information immediately available to employees, provide specific information regarding the hazards of the chemicals.
 See 1910.1200(f)(6)(i) and (ii).
 In addition, employers are required to train their employees on workplace labeling systems as well as labels received on shipped containers which comply with the HCS 2012 per paragraph 1910.1200(h)(3)(iv).